NARS Just Launched 10 New Shades Of This Beloved Product

-And as of today, the fan-favourite product is available in 10 new shades that will make you want to drop £200 immediately.
-(To clarify, that’s £20 times 10.)
-The latest additions, which you can shop online right now at NARS and Selfridges, range from the unexpected (Unspoken, a deep midnight blue) to the soft and subtle (Intriguing, a rosy pink), and they bring the full color lineup to 30.
+And as of today, the fan-favorite product is available in 10 new shades that will make you want to drop $270 immediately.
+(To clarify, that’s $27 times 10.)
+The latest additions, which you can shop online right now at NARS and Sephora, range from the unexpected (Unspoken, a deep midnight blue) to the soft and subtle (Intriguing, a rosy pink), and they bring the full color lineup to 30.
 Excellent news for the 230,000 people who’ve given the lip pencil some love on Sephora — and anyone else who was waiting until they could buy a pale purple shade called Pussy Control to give it a try.

 Advertisement